N) Provisions, contingent liabilities and contingent assets

 Gains or losses on liabilities held for trading are recognised in the Standalone Statement of Profit and Loss.

-Financial liabilities designated upon initial recognition at fair value through profit or loss are designated as such at the initial date of recognition, and only if the criteria in Ind AS 109 are satisfied.
+at the initial date of recognition, and only if the criteria in Ind AS 109 are satisfied.
 For liabilities designated as FVTPL, fair value gains and losses attributable to changes in own credit risk are recognised in OCI.
 These gains and losses are not subsequently transferred to profit and loss.
 However, the Company may transfer the cumulative gain or loss within equity.
 All other changes in fair value of such liability are recognised in the Standalone Statement of Profit and Loss.

 Derecognition of financial liabilities

 Company derecognizes a financial liability when its contractual obligations are discharged or cancelled, or expire.
 Company also derecognizes a financial liability when its terms are modified and the cash flows under the modified terms are substantially different.
 In this case, a new financial liability based on the modified terms is recognized at fair value.
-The difference between the
+The difference between the carrying amount of the financial liability extinguished and a new financial liability with modified terms is recognized in the Standalone Statement of Profit and Loss.

 Offsetting of financial instruments